Tríona Ní Dhomhnaill

-Tríona Ní Dhomhnaill is an Irish traditional singer, keyboard player, and composer, considered one of the most influential female vocalists in the history of Irish music.
-She is famed for her work with traditional Irish groups such as Skara Brae, The Bothy Band, Relativity, Touchstone, and Nightnoise.
+Tríona Ní Dhomhnaill (borm 1953) is an acclaimed Irish traditional singer, keyboard player, and composer.
+She is considered one of the most influential female vocalists in the history of Irish music.
+Throughout her career, Tríona Ní Dhomhnaill has worked with renowned traditional Irish groups such as Skara Brae, The Bothy Band, and Nightnoise.
+In February 2024 it was announced that she was to be recognised with a Lifetime Achievement Award at the 6th RTÉ Radio 1 Folk Awards.

 Early years

 Tríona Ní Dhomhnaill was raised in Kells, County Meath.
-Her paternal grandparents moved there from the Rann na Feirste Gaeltacht of Donegal in the 1930s.
+She was born in 1953.
+Her paternal grandparents moved there from the Rann na Feirste Gaeltacht of County Donegal in the 1930s.

 Tríona is from a prominent musical family.
 Her paternal aunt, Neillí, contributed nearly 300 folk songs to the folklore collection of University College Dublin.
 Together with her brother, Mícheál Ó Domhnaill, younger sister Maighread Ní Dhomhnaill, and multi-instrumentalist Dáithí Sproule, Ní Dhomhnaill formed the folk group, Skara Brae, in which she played the clavinet and sang.
 Skara Brae specialised in songs sung in the Irish language, many sourced from the Rann na Feirste area where their father's family originated.

 The Bothy Band

-When bouzouki player Dónal Lunny left the Irish folk band Planxty in 1975 and launched a new record label called Mulligan, one of his first projects was to form a band to accompany accordion player Tony MacMahon on a series of shows for Irish National Radio.
+When Dónal Lunny left the band Planxty in 1975, he formed a new group to accompany accordion player Tony MacMahon on a series of shows for Irish National Radio.
 Along with uilleann pipe player Paddy Keenan, flute and whistle player Matt Molloy, and fiddle player Paddy Glackin, Ní Dhomhnaill and her brother became charter members.
 Initially named Seachtar (Irish for "seven people"), the group changed its name to the Bothy Band after the departure of MacMahon.
 In this group, too, Ní Dhomhnaill played clavinet and vocals.

 As the Bothy Band, the group played its first concert on 2 February 1975, at Trinity College Dublin.
 Although they were together for only three years, the Bothy Band were one of the first bands to bring the musical traditions of Ireland up to contemporary standards.
 While the group experienced numerous personnel changes, Ní Dhomhnaill and her brother Micheal were still members when the Bothy Band's final album, Afterhours, was recorded during a concert performance at the Palais des Arts in Paris in 1978.
 A second live album, Live in Concert, recorded by the BBC in London at the Paris Theatre in July 1976 and Kilburn National Theatre in July 1978, was released in 1995.

+She continues to perform with the band following its reunion in 2023.